sufyan0021/sapientAssement/README.md

 iv)Thunk is being used to provide a middleware for fetching data and then storing it.

 Steps to run the app:-
-i)Go into the app directory in the terminal. ii)In the terminal write npm run ssr. iii)Go to the browser and type localhost:8000
+i)run nom build in the project directory. ii)Go into the app directory in the terminal. iii)In the terminal write npm run ssr. iv)Go to the browser and type localhost:8000

 Screenshot For App Perfomance:- Link:![image](https://user-images.githubusercontent.com/25960943/96171516-a840a880-0f42-11eb-87cc-8ddbb0519e59.png)